celalaygar/Spring-Boot-2-3/Spring-Boot-15-SpringSecurity-(Simple)-JPA-PostgreSQL/README.md

 ### 15 - Spring-Boot-15-SpringSecurity-(Simple)-JPA-PostgreSQL (with Static user and password)
-How to use spring security and @Secured with statick user and password datas on spring boot.<br/> First after PgAdmin4 open, you must run this project. database tables will be generated automatically. <br/>
+How to use spring security and @Secured with statick user and password datas on spring boot.<br/> First you must run this project. database tables will be generated automatically after PgAdmin4 open. <br/>
-How will database table to be generated automatically.
+How will database's table be generated automatically.
 Look at this applicaton.properties pls.
 Beacuse line 15. spring.jpa.hibernate.ddl-auto=create on application.properties.<br/>

 but table is here
 ```